 That is right; the main reason why chemistry is considered a difficult subject is because everyone says it is difficult.
 However, things are not that simple; usually, students think that memorizing things can help them get high marks.
 This assumption sounds reasonable as students with good memory get high marks.
 But chemistry doesn’t follow this simple rule and now because of MOE syllabus and exam system, scenario based questions challenge students.

 Chemistry Is Not Visual

 One of the biggest problem with understand the tough concepts of chemistry it is not visual.
 Students cannot see molecules and they cannot see the exact chemical reaction or other similar phenomenon.
 Although we can say the same about math or physics where many things are not visual but we see math and physics in everyday life.
-To resolve this certain issue, many chemistry bridging course tutors use a technique known as mind mapping.
+To resolve this certain issue, many chemistry tutors use a technique known as mind mapping.

 It Is Not Safe

 Most of the chemical reactions are not safe to perform at home and without proper guidance and equipment.
 Students use math in life every day, they can even perform physics experiments at home and observe the behavior of different things but things are different with chemistry.